 Latest News

-An Introduction to the French of Quebec
+Canadian French: An introduction to the French of Quebec

 Coffee Break Languages

-Canada has one province whose sole official language is French: Quebec.
-Although many Quebecers, or Québécois, are bilingual in English and French (or speak another language as their mother tongue), about 85% still speak French as their first language.
 While Quebec City (la Ville de Québec) is the province’s capital, Montreal (Montréal) is its largest city.
-Behind Paris, Kinshasa (Republic of Congo) and Abidjan (Ivory Coast), Montreal is the 4th largest French-speaking city in the world.
+Behind Paris, Kinshasa (Republic of Congo), and Abidjan (Ivory Coast), Montreal is the fourth-largest French-speaking city in the world.
 So, when planning a trip to practise your French, why not consider crossing the Atlantic to discover French-speaking Canada?

-If you do, not only will you get the chance to discover the beautiful old-town of Quebec and have a taste of some poutine, but you’ll also be greeted by a new accent and many differences in vocabulary from the standard French you may have been learning.
-Here are four aspects of québécois French which prove that learning another dialect of a language can be a wonderfully enriching experience!
+If you do, not only will you get the chance to discover the beautiful old town of Quebec and have a taste of some poutine, but you’ll also be greeted by a new accent and many differences in vocabulary from the standard French you may have been learning.
+Here are four aspects of Canadian French which prove that learning another dialect of a language can be a wonderfully enriching experience!

 Surprised?
 Here’s difference number one between French in France and Canadian French: